simplex-chat/simplex-chat/README.md

 Use `/help address` for other commands.

-> :warning: **Please note:** This is an "alpha" feature - at the moment there is nothing to prevent from sending you spam connection request, it will be added soon!
+> :warning: **Please note:** This is an "alpha" feature - at the moment there is nothing to prevent someone who has obtained this address from spamming you with connection requests; countermeasures will be added soon!
+(In the short term, you can simply delete the long-term address you created if it starts getting abused.)

 ![simplex-chat](./images/user-addresses.gif)